ARTIST STATEMENT

 I explore the simplicity of the horizon line.

 When traveling the world to coastal destinations, my sketchbooks and journals served as a permanent memory of heaven and earth.
-Using watercolors, paint, and graphite with an adhesive medium adhering beach sand, rocks and shells, my images capture the essence of its location.
-Archival work includes the beaches of Bali, Lombok, Koh Sumui, Maui, Nice, Nantucket, Turks & Caicos, Mayan Rivera, Gili Islands, Los Roques and Cabo San Lucas.
+Using watercolors, paint, and graphite with an adhesive medium adhering beach sand, rocks, and shells, my images capture the essence of its location.
+Archival work includes the beaches of Bali, Lombok, Koh Samui, Maui, Nice, Nantucket, Turks & Caicos, Mayan Riviera, Gili Islands, Los Roques, and Cabo San Lucas.

 My new work focuses on the Long Island Sound.

-The Connecticut coastline, known for its oysters and views of Long Island serve as my inspiration.
-The coastline consists of diverse rocks, stones and seashells.
+The Connecticut coastline, known for its oysters and views of Long Island, serves as my inspiration.
+The coastline consists of diverse rocks, stones, and seashells.
 I have unearthed hidden seascapes within the surfaces of these ancient objects.
-I have also composed a series of intimate sculptures where lifeless shells are supported by hundred thousand year old stones.
-The gentile balance creates striking architectural compositions that defy nature and yet may appear to have formed in the depths of the Sound’s salty waters.
+I have also composed a series of intimate sculptures where lifeless shells are supported by hundred-thousand-year-old stones.
+The gentle balance creates striking architectural compositions that defy nature and yet may appear to have formed in the depths of the Sound’s salty waters.